stefanursache/Loan-Default-Prediction-in-Romania/README.md

 🏗️ Future Improvements

-Fine-tune the pre-trained model with Romanian-specific data.

-Integrate hyperparameter tuning.

-Develop a Streamlit dashboard for real-time predictions.
+🔹 Add PSD2 APIs for real banking data.🔹 Deploy as a FastAPI for real-time scoring.🔹 Improve interpretability using SHAP & LIME.🔹 Build an interactive Streamlit dashboard.

 📜 License

 This project is open-source under the MIT License.

-🔗 Contributors: Stefan and OpenAI ChatGPT
+🔗 Contributors: Stefan and